-Child Support Lawyer(s) in Missouri, Illinois, Kansas and Oklahoma in St. Louis (Clayton), Kansas City, Columbia, Springfield, Wichita, Tulsa and Beyond
+Child Support Lawyer(s) in Missouri, Illinois, Kansas, Oklahoma and Nebraska in St. Louis (Clayton), Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln and Beyond

 During a divorce or custody matter, child support is often one of the most difficult issues.
 At Stange Law Firm, PC, we are dedicated to protecting the rights of our clients while ensuring that the children’s best interests are met.
-We have a number of convenient locations throughout Missouri, Illinois, Kansas and Oklahoma.
+We have a number of convenient locations throughout Missouri, Illinois, Kansas, Oklahoma and Nebraska.

 To learn how our experienced lawyers can help, please call today or send us a message online.

-How Is Child Support Determined in Missouri, Illinois, Kansas and Oklahoma?
+How Is Child Support Determined in the Midwest?

 Unless the parents have approximately equal custody time with the children and make roughly the same amount of money, one parent will likely pay child support to the other.
 The parent who does not have the children most of the time generally pays support to the parent who has more custody time.